-Mixed-use districts are established to allow a range of district types, from the small neighborhood center to regional-level centers.
 The general intent of each of the five mixed-use zone districts within the City is identified by the descriptions below.

-- A. M-N Mixed-Use-Neighborhood: The M-N district is intended to allow and accommodate a mix of lower-intensity neighborhood-scale commercial uses and a range of residential uses generally along collector streets and adjacent to light rail stations with walk-up access.
+- A. M-N Mixed-Use-Neighborhood: The M-N district is intended to accommodate a mix of lower-intensity neighborhood-scale commercial uses and a range of residential uses generally along collector streets and adjacent to light rail stations with walk-up access.
 Typical non-residential uses include those that provide goods and services to the residents of the surrounding neighborhoods.
 The district is intended to accommodate a high level of pedestrian activity and scale.
-Mixed-use buildings and projects are encouraged and not required. - B. M-G Mixed-Use-General: The M-G district is intended to allow for mixed-use and community commercial development generally along arterial streets.
+Mixed-use buildings and projects are encouraged. - B. M-G Mixed-Use-General: The M-G district is intended to provide for mixed-use and community commercial development generally along arterial streets.
 Typical nonresidential uses include those necessary to support the community.
-The district is intended to accommodate a higher level of motor vehicle activity, although pedestrian activity will still be accommodated and encouraged. - C. M-C Mixed-Use-Core: The M-C district is intended to allow and accommodate opportunities for higher density mixed-use development in areas developed or planned with the most intense urban characteristics, such as downtown Lakewood and adjacent to light rail stations with associated parking facilities.
+The district is intended to accommodate a higher level of motor vehicle activity, although pedestrian activity will still be accommodated and encouraged.

+- C. M-C Mixed-Use-Core: The M-C district is intended to provide opportunities for higher density mixed-use development in areas developed or planned with the most intense urban characteristics, such as downtown Lakewood and adjacent to light rail stations with associated parking facilities.
 Typical nonresidential uses include those generally intended to support the entire city.
 The district is intended to accommodate a high level of pedestrian activity, although motor vehicle activity will still be accommodated.
 Mixed-use buildings and projects are key components of this district, and are required in certain contexts. - D. M-E Mixed-Use-Employment: The M-E district is intended to provide for office and campus development, with ancillary retail and residential uses along arterial and collector streets.
 The district may also act as a buffer between higher intensity mixed-use districts and adjacent residential neighborhoods.
 The district provides for medium-to high-density employment opportunities, as well as educational and institutional campuses.
 Employment uses are key components of this district, and are required in certain instances where the parcel and/or district is of a certain size. - E. M-R Mixed-Use-Residential: The M-R district is intended to allow for compact multifamily residential development with a variety of densities.
 This district will also allow for office and retail uses that are integrated into residential projects.
 Minimum residential densities are established as part of the district to maximize the potential number of transit riders and business users within adjacent transit and urban development areas, while limiting the impact on existing surrounding neighborhoods.